Casey Fossum: 1999-2003, Boston Red Sox

 Fossum was selected by the Boston Red Sox in the 1999 June draft as the 18th pick in the first supplemental round (48th overall), and started his major league career in 2001.

 During three years with Boston, Fossum moved between the bullpen and the rotation, compiling 14 victories with two saves in 75 games.
 (Coincidentally, both of Fossum's major league saves preserved wins for John Burkett (May 29, 2002 and July 21, 2003)).
 After a recurrence of tendinitis in his pitching shoulder, he underwent surgery in September 2003.
 Two months after the surgery, he was sent to the Arizona Diamondbacks in the trade that brought Curt Schilling to the Red Sox.

 2004, Arizona Diamondbacks

 In 2004, Fossum played for the Arizona Diamondbacks and, for the first time in his career, was used exclusively as a starting pitcher.
 He missed the first 5 1/2 weeks to recover from surgery, but finished third on the Diamondbacks staff in starts (27), innings pitched (142) and strikeouts (117).

 2005-07, Tampa Bay Devil Rays

 Before the 2005 season, Fossum was traded to the Tampa Bay Devil Rays for outfielder José Cruz Jr.

 In 2006, Fossum was 6-6, with a 5.33 ERA in 25 starts.

 On August 10, 2007, the Devil Rays released Fossum.
 At the time of his release, his ERA was 7.70 in 40 games.

 2007, San Diego Padres

-He signed a minor league contract with the San Diego Padres on August 22, but never pitched for them.
+Fossum signed a minor league contract with the San Diego Padres on August 22, but never pitched for them.